woodydrn/OpenFrontIO/README.md

 This is a fork/rewrite of WarFront.io.
 Credit to https://github.com/WarFrontIO.

+# OpenFront - Licensing

+This project uses a dual-licensing approach:

+- Code in the `server/` and `core/` directory is licensed under MIT
+- Client code (in the `client/` directory) is licensed under GPL v3

 ## 🌟 Features

 - **Real-time Strategy Gameplay**: Expand your territory and engage in strategic battles